-100 Section 5b of the CEA provided for the registration of DTEFs.
-Although secondary references to DTEFs remain in the CEA, none of the no comments to its deletion of the term DTEF from part 41 and is adopting this change as proposed.
+The Commission also proposed to incorporate changes into its regulations to account for other new categories of registered entities and to include new products now subject to Commission jurisdiction.
+Section 733 of the Dodd-Frank Act added new section 5h to the CEA and created SEFs.
+Section 728 of the Dodd-Frank Act added new section 21 to the CEA and created SDRs.
+SEFs will allow for the trading of swap transactions between ECPs, as that term is defined in CEA section 1a(18).
+In addition to the amendments contained in proposed part 37, the Commission proposed additional amendments throughout the regulations to include SEFs and SDRs where necessary.
+The Commission also proposed to delete from part 41 references to DTEFs as that term was deleted from CEA section 5b by the Dodd-Frank Act, effective July 15, 2011.
+The Commission received no comments to its deletion of the term DTEF from part 41 and is adopting this change as proposed.
 In addition, as part of today's final rulemaking, the Commission is making a technical change to part 41 so that references to the definition of "narrow-based security index" is cited as section 1a(35) of the Act instead of section 1a(25) of the Act.